Paul Kossoff: Death

 Kossoff's unhappiness following the break-up of Free and his drug addictions contributed to a drastic decline in his health.
 In a BBC website page about the 1970 death of Jimi Hendrix, Simon Kirke said that Kossoff idolised Hendrix and never really recovered from his death.

 Kossoff died on a flight from Los Angeles to New York City on 19 March 1976 from a pulmonary embolism after a blood clot in his leg moved to his lung, while touring America with Back Street Crawler.
 His body was returned to England and cremated at Golders Green Crematorium in North West London.
 His epitaph in the Summerhouse there reads: "All right now".

 Legacy

 One of Kossoff's guitars, a 1957 Fender Stratocaster, was bought by Dave Murray of the heavy metal band Iron Maiden; Murray paid £1,400 for the guitar in 1976.

 In 2012, one of his most famous and iconic guitars, a 1959 Gibson Les Paul (the Kossoff Burst), was recreated and made into a limited edition reissue by Gibson and named the 'Paul Kossoff 1959 Les Paul Standard'.

 In December 2015, Bonhams listed for auction a Gibson Les Paul Standard owned by Kossoff from 1970 to 1976.

 In April 2017, Guitar magazine featured the 'stripped' Gibson Les Paul that Kossoff played at the Isle of Wight Festival in 1970.
-Kossoff sold the guitar to Mike Gooch and in May 1994 it was sold for £12,000 at Christie's.
+Kossoff sold the guitar to Mike Gooch (of the punk/power pop band 'Wish') and in May 1994 it was sold for £12,000 at Christie's.